aksommerville/sevensauces/README.md

 ## TODO

-- [x] Losses are reappearing incorrectly.
-- [x] Shops sometimes showing an incorrect texture by item description, when empty slot focussed.
-- - Seems to happen reliably on the second day, never on the first.
-- [x] It's infuriating when animals get cornered in a door, then the door warps me when I try to catch them.
-- - Can we make fauna not step on doors?
-Or change the door trigger to wait until you hit the other side, somehow?
-- - Or prevent fauna from entering the outermost cell of map?
-That might be the cheapest fix.
-- [x] Stepping into the cheat room, the first couple items you touch don't trigger.
-Feels like timing, is there a blackout period?
-- [x] !!!
-Getting texture faults pretty reliably at the first evening.
-Implement recording in Egg first to help diagnose.
-Probably need to rewrite graf/texcache.
-- [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone
+- [x] Arrow should stop at solid tiles and disappear into water -- both very important for stone
-- [x] Sort sprites before render
-- [x] Doors
-- [x] Money
-- [x] Earn money each day, say $1/customer?
-- [x] Transient entities: Vegetables, animals, stones...
-- [x] Shops: Add a stationer, in addition to the ones from 20241217
 - [ ] Talking NPCs.
 - [ ] Condensery
 - [ ] Kitchen: Decorative stew content: Show the selected items bobbing and drifting.
 And random bubbles, etc.